 Dave Hunter and his team at Crown Bees are working to prevent colony collapse syndrome and educate homeowners about the benefits of becoming backyard beekeepers.

-Our honey bees continue to be challenged.
-Whether it’s climate change, GMO crops, cellular tower radiation, or a combination of factors, scientists have not been able to solve what’s killing these wonderful insects.
+As you probably know, our honey bees are struggling.
+Whether as a result of climate change, GMO crops, cellular tower radiation, or a combination of factors, scientists have not been able to fully solve what’s killing these wonderful insects.
 More money is being shifted to “Plan B”, or finding what else can pollinate our crops and orchards.

 Your backyard holds the answer.
-You can raise gentle bees that will be used in your regional farmlands PLUS provide a wonderful education to your children.
+You can raise gentle bees that are useful to your regional farmlands PLUS provide a wonderful education for your children.

-Most people think that there are only 5 bees in the world.
-Honey bees, bumble bees, all wasps, all hornets, and everything else.
-Would it surprise you to know there are over 8,000 species of bees, hornets, and wasps in North America alone?
+Most people think there are four types of bees: honey bees, bumble bees, wasps, and hornets.
+So, you might be surprised to learn there are more than 8,000 species of bees, hornets, and wasps in North America alone.

-Social bees are bees that communicate and work with each other, like honey bees and bumble bees.
+Social bees communicate and work with each other, like honey and bumble bees.
 They have a queen with worker bees that gather pollen/nectar, tend to the young, and defend their hives.

-Solitary bees don’t communicate or work with each other, but they do want to live near to their neighbors.
+Solitary bees don’t communicate or work with each other in a collective hive.
+But they do want to live near their neighbors.
 Each female bee is a queen, and she does it all!
 She gathers pollen and nectar, lays eggs, and gathers mud for her nest.
-She is extremely busy.

 Each working bee, whether social or solitary lives about six weeks.
 In a honey bee hive, a queen lays a thousand eggs each day, and a thousand bees die each day.
 Their wings can only flap so long until they wear out.
 Because a honey bee queen is laying eggs every day, her hive has bees flying in and out from spring through the fall.